PLANTS FOR OUR AREA: INFORMATION

 EXTRA INFO / LINKS:

 Petunia Hybrid - Supertunia 'Orchid Charm' Annuals.
 Although this plant is somewhat drought tolerant, it does better when watered.
 Supertunias are easy maintenance, no deadheading necessary.
 Attracts butterflies and hummingbirds.
 They are better suited for hanging baskets or container gardens as their long vines reach a length of 3 feet or more.
-Full description and instructions for caring for Supertunias
+Full description and instructions for caring for Supertunias, and other petunias, too.

 Back to Top